robinkwilson/robinkwilson.github.io/_pages/blog360.md

 <h2>Challenges and Take-Aways</h2>

-Overall a fantastic experience.
-Being able to get a navigatable product in no time was gratifying.
+Overall building this application was a fantastic experience.
+Being able to create a navigatable product in no time was gratifying.
 Next time, I would plan out the structure of the React-VR components once I hammer down the general UX.
 So it's easier to integrate additional content.